MicrosoftDocs/power-pages-docs/power-pages-docs/configure/planning-power-pages-project.md

 You can set table permissions to configure web roles for authenticated and unauthenticated audiences.
 For more information, see [Assign table permissions](../security/assign-table-permissions.md).

 > [!NOTE]
-> Consider other scope types before using the global scope for table permissions.
+> Consider other scope types before using global scope for table permissions.

 You can allow open registration or use identity providers to validate email addresses.
 For more information, see [Provide access to external audiences](../security/external-access.md).